kdaigh/autofarm-os/firmata/README.md

 # AutofarmOS

+Firmata is a protocol for communicating with microcontrollers from software on a host computer.
+The protocol can be implemented in firmware on any microcontroller architecture as well as software on any host computer software package.

-This project is built using PyFirmata library.
+This project is built using the PyFirmata library.

 ## Getting Started